 Roisin joins the Coral Health Team after relocating from Hong Kong to Australia, Ro completed her PhD at the University of Hong Kong, where her work focused on nutritional mutualism of corals and their symbionts.
 Working with the Coral Health Team Ro will be undertaking research on the Southern Great Barrier Reef investigating coral recovery from bleaching events as part of our Australian Research Council funded discovery project.

-Paigecompleted her Bachelor of Science (Honours) focused on characterising the symbionts associated microbiome of Heron Island and Lord Howe Island.
-Growing up near the water, Paige has always had an interest in all marine things, however, her true passions revolve around trying to change the misconceptions that surround sharks and educating the public on how phenomenal coral reefs truly are.
+Paige is undertaking her PhD at the University of New South Wales.
+Paige began her PhD research in 2023 focusing on the biology of coral bleaching after completing her Bachelor of Science (Honours) where her research investigated the microbiome of corals from Heron Island and Lord Howe Island.
 In her PhD Paige is studying the impacts of coral bleaching to corals of the Lord Howe Marine Park, and has also undertaken coral bleaching monitoring on reefs of Samoa.

 James Wong – PhD Candidate, The University of Newcastle

-James is a PhD Candidate at UoN, studying the ecology of subtropical reef fishes at Norfolk Island.
-He has a Bachelor of Science majoring in Marine Science and completed an Honours with UoN studying food web dynamics of seagrass-associated fishes in Lake Macquarie.
+James is a PhD Candidate at UoN, starting his research in 2023 he is studying the ecology of subtropical reef fishes at Norfolk Island.
+He has a Bachelor of Science majoring in Marine Science and completed an Honours, also with UoN studying food web dynamics of seagrass-associated fishes in Lake Macquarie.
 Jim loves loves all things fish and foodwebs!

 Holly Hendry – Masters Student University of Glasgow visiting student University of New South Wales.

 Holly is completing her integrated master’s at the University of Glasgow in Marine and Freshwater Biology.
-As part of her degree, she is undertaking a research practicum at the University of New South Wales where her research focuses on seasonality of heat stress responses in corals of the Great Barrier Reef.
+As part of her degree Holly has undertaken a research practicum at the University of New South Wales in 2025 where her research focused on seasonality of heat stress responses in corals of the Great Barrier Reef.

 Amy Levinson – Honours Student, The University of Newcastle